 A standard 3-point load moving system is the easiest to steer.
-The rollers are aligned in the direction of movement and the pulling handle acts like a lever to directly turn the steerable-front dolly.
-Rotating dollies are slightly more difficult to steer as rollers can initially be pointing in different directions and must align to turn synchronously and simultaneously.
-Tandem dollies and container dollies are more difficult to steer by hand because the turning force is transferred from the pulling handle into two parallel connecting bars which then turn the dollies.
+The wheels are aligned in the direction of movement and the pulling handle acts like a lever to directly turn the steerable-front skate.
+Rotating dollies are slightly more difficult to steer as wheels can initially be pointing in different directions and must align to turn synchronously and simultaneously.
+Tandem machine skates and container dollies are more difficult to steer by hand because the turning force is transferred from the pulling handle into two parallel connecting bars which then turn the skates.
 In all cases turning while in motion is much easier than turning from a stand-still.
 And with all dollies and skates turning with a forklift is easy.

 Please do not underestimate the Braking Force required to stop the load from moving.
 If you have ever pushed a stalled car, you know how difficult it is to stop a rolling vehicle.
 For loads over 5 tons we highly recommend using a forklift to be able to stop the load when necessary.
 If you operate any heavy load on a decline, ALWAYS use a forklift to avoid run-away loads.

 Our dollies and skates are designed to reduce the manpower needed for moving heavy loads, equipment, and machinery.
 Our heavy load moving equipment is made by JUNG in Germany and offers a high quality commitment to the safety of your operators, machinery, equipment, and that of your very operation.
 Our wheel material is specially made for non floor damaging applications, as it will not mark or damage your floors.
 It's ideal for thin or delicate floors, from tile to epoxy surfaces.
 They make it easy to move the heavy load over rough and uneven surfaces.